Last Updated 6 May 2020

 I. Access Data and Server Log Files

-PETA-named affiliates, such as PETA Germany, provide PSCI with certain support services.
-In order to provide those services, such affiliates may have access to personal data.
-The affiliates may also have access to personal data if it is necessary to optimise PSCI’s operational activities or we have another legitimate reason to share it with them.
-The affiliates are only provided with the data that is necessary in order to fulfil the relevant service, and we have an agreement in place with each that requires them to operate with the same care regarding data protection as we do.
+PETA-named entities, such as PETA Germany, provide PSCI with certain support services.
+In order to provide those services, such entities may have access to personal data.
+The entities may also have access to personal data if it is necessary to optimise PSCI’s operational activities or we have another legitimate reason to share it with them.
+The entities are only provided with the data that is necessary in order to fulfil the relevant service, and we have an agreement in place with each that requires them to operate with the same care regarding data protection as we do.

 If you are using our website only to access information, we will not save any of your personal data and will use it only to assess and continuously improve our product in-house.